Nature Exploration Story Time - Sweet Spring

 10:00 AM10:00

 Come join LSPA educators at the Center for Lake Studies to explore the natural world.
-Each Tuesday morning will be filled with hands on learning through sensory experiences, guided exploration, creative play, art, and music.
+Each Tuesday morning will be filled with hands-on learning through sensory experiences, guided exploration, creative play, art, and music.
 LSPA’s story time is designed for young children and their caregivers.
 Come to one session or all - each program is organized around a different ecological theme.
 Come join the fun!
-This Tuesday morning we will be digging in to the marvelous world of moose.
+This Tuesday morning we will learn about the sweet properties of maples and the seasonal changes that affect them and other trees.

 View Event →